Quick Verdict: Deceptive Marketing and a "Wine Salesman" Reality

 Watch this video below and learn my opinion:

-In my opinion, Felix Prehn is the second most dangerous predator that I’ve ever reviewed (worse than Teri Ijeoma but better than Invest with Corey).
+In my opinion, Felix Prehn is the second most dangerous predator that I've ever reviewed (the only person who's worse is Invest with Corey).

-There are numerous reasons why Felix Prehn and GOAT Academy are a scam:
+There are 9 primary reasons why Felix Prehn and GOAT Academy are a scam:

 1)Felix Prehn is a compulsive liar